 The many flavors of DPI

 As a traffic classification technology, DPI can be deployed physically as well as virtually.
 In the former shape, it can be deployed as a standalone appliance or embedded into other networking devices.
 In the latter, it is deployed as a software, taking the form of a virtual network function (VNF) that runs on virtual machines.
-DPI software is also often integrated into other software-based network functions such as firewalls and routers.
+Deep packet inspection software is also often integrated into other software-based network functions such as firewalls and routers.

 DPI can be deployed on premise or operated in the cloud.
 In the latter case, the engine analyzes various types of network traffic on demand from remote data centers.
 DPI can be produced in-house by software vendors or manufacturers of network equipment, such as routers, themselves.
 Alternatively, DPI can be bought from a specialist provider like ipoque.